MaronNeo6/Simply-NeoForged-MultiMC-instances/README.md

 # Simply-NeoForged-MultiMC-instances

-A well-researched optimization modpack with a focus on pure performance, Inspired by SO and for NeoForge

-This repo is where the MultiMC instances are for you download manually if you want

-# Simply NeoForged

 Unveil Simply Neoforged, a modpack expertly crafted to gift a smooth, optimized Minecraft adventure employing NeoForge, a powerhouse mod loader.
 Merging peak performance with a meticulously chosen mod lineup, Simply Neoforged breathes fresh life into your blocky world escapades seamlessly.

 # Key Highlights: